 In order to clearly communicate version compatibility, IMAPClient will strictly adhere to the Semantic Versioning scheme from version 1.0 onwards.

 The IMAPClient mailing list can be used to ask IMAPClient related questions and report bugs.

 The HACKING.rst document contains information for those interested in improving IMAPClient and contributing back to the project.

-IMAPClient is heavily tested against Dovecot, Gmail, Fastmail.fm (who use a modified Cyrus implementation) and occasionally Microsoft Exchange.
+IMAPClient is heavily tested against Dovecot, Gmail, Fastmail.fm (who use a modified Cyrus implementation), Office365 and Yahoo.
 Access to accounts on other IMAP servers/services for testing would be greatly appreciated.